Recycling & Sustainability: Key Ways to Keep Information Secure While Remaining Eco-friendly

 Climate change and corporate social responsibility initiatives are constantly making news headlines around the world.
 But did you know that you can prioritize information security while remaining committed to the environment?
-With the summer behind us, Shred-it is providing you with 3 key ways to support sustainability while not compromising your information security protocols this fall.
+With winter behind us, there are ways to support sustainability, while not compromising your information security protocols this year.

 Today, every organization and individual must do their part to protect the environment.
 Depending on where your business is located, it’s important to do your due diligence and learn what recycling services are provided in your municipality.
-An important component of making recycling and sustainability a part of your corporate culture is choosing to work with partners that are committed to CSR and sustainable initiatives, such as Shred-it.
-In 2018 Shred-it recycled 1.5 billion pounds of paper alone.
+An important component of making recycling and sustainability a part of your corporate culture is choosing to work with partners that are committed to Corporate Social Responsibility (CSR) and sustainable initiatives, like Shred-it.
+In 2020 Shred-it recycled 1.1 billion pounds of paper alone.

 Part of this selection process involves partnering with a reliable document destruction company that not only has a secure chain of custody for emptying and transporting paper documents, but also sends securely destroyed documents for recycling.

-An easy way to make sure that information security is not neglected, is to implement a Shred-it all Policy that requires all information no longer needed to be securely destroyed.
-Our 2019 Data Protection Report confirmed that human error is the leading cause of all data breaches.
+An easy way to make sure that information security is not neglected is to implement a Shred-it All policy that requires all information no longer needed to be securely destroyed.
+Our 2020 Data Protection Report confirmed that human error is still one of the leading causes of data breaches.
 Removing human error from the equation will reduce the risk of a data breach from occurring with both physical and digital documents.